okuechen/react-canvas-base/README.md

 # react-canvas-base

-The react canvas base was created to simplify creating canvas components for react.
+The react canvas base was created to simplify creating canvas components for react in a performant way.
+Most canvas libraries use react sub components and include them in reacts render cycle.
+I wanted a component that makes use of the full performance a canvas can give to you.

 You can add it to your project via NPM.

 `npm install react-canvas-base`

 ## Examples

 Here some examples how to handle the canvas base.

 ### Draw a simple rectangle and a line through it